-There was agreement in January 2007 to move forward using dialogical Action Research with meetings every two weeks in Castlebar.
-The meetings during this phase resulted in over 20 hours of recorded interactions translating into almost 60,000 words of transcripts.
-In particular, the discipline of having to take regular timeout in a "time-pressured" manufacturing environment was a major incentive for the Plant Manager to agree to this approach.
-However the realities of the situation have resulted in a further adaptation of Mårtensson & Lee's methodology: the research "timeout" for reflective one-to-one dialogues consisted of finding a quiet place in the building and away from the office.
-The Plant Manager also considered the framework advantageous since it allowed him to retain control and responsibility for all decisions, implementations and communications.
-However there are a number of practical risks to this type of longitudinal research in a dynamic changing corporate environment, such as the realities of reorganisations and relocations that are not pointed by Mårtensson & Lee.
-Furthermore, in order to address the subject of rigour I adopted the five principles proposed by Davison et al. (2004) to evaluate the research: the Principle of the Researcher-Client Agreement (RPA), the Principle of the Cyclical Process Model (CPM), the Principle of Theory and the Principle of Learning through Reflection.
+The data gathered from the interviews were by their nature subjective and hence open to interview bias.
+However, the broad range of interviewees was an attempt to get various perspectives across the organisation.
+As pointed out by Howcroft (1998: 123) in a similar situation, this was not a positivistic study that wished to claim scientific objectivity; rather, 'any values that are invoked are those that inform the theoretical perspective.
+Furthermore, in order to address the subject of rigour we adopted the five principles proposed by Davison et al. (2004) to evaluate the research: the Principle of the Researcher-Client Agreement (RCA), the Principle of the Cyclical Process Model (CPM), the Principle of Theory, the Principle of Change through Action, and the Principle of Learning through Reflection.
 The last of these principles is the main focus of this study and considered by Davison et al., following Lau (1997) as the "most critical activity in AR".
-The criteria proposed by these authors for this principle are outlined in the table below.
+The criteria proposed by these authors for this principle are outlined in the table 2 below.

-Table 1: Criteria for the Principle of Learning through Reflection -adapted from Davison et al. (2004)
+Table 2: Criteria for the Principle of Learning through Reflection - from Davison et al. (2004)